Insurance Bad Faith Lawyers in Albuquerque, NM

 1. The Audit and Investigation

 We strip the claim file apart.
 We look for internal emails, adjuster notes, and procedure manuals that reveal whether the insurer followed its own rules.
-We analyze the policy language to expose where the denial contradicts your coverage.
+Our team analyzes the policy language to expose where the denial contradicts your coverage.

 2. The Demand and OSI Complaint